 There are several limitations in current digital decision-making approaches.
 The design of these platforms is complex with limited modularity (\textit{i.e., modular architecture}).
-It often requires technical or programming skills to obtain high-quality comprehensive data (\textit{i.e., simplicity, metadata collection}), using different implementation options (\textit{i.e., native app}).
-So far, there is a lack of flexible platforms for voting experimentation, as existing tools are typically limited to specific experimental and voting scenarios (\textit{i.e., numbers of voting methods, verification method}).
-Meta-data about the voting choices such as recording the choice duration and evaluations of the voting results are often necessary to understand in-depth voting behavior (\textit{i.e. user feedback}).
+They often require programming skills to obtain high-quality comprehensive data (\textit{i.e., simplicity, metadata collection}), with different implementations (\textit{i.e., native app}).
+There is a lack of flexible platforms for voting experimentation, as existing tools are typically limited to specific voting scenarios (\textit{i.e., numbers of voting methods, verification method}).
+Meta-data about the voting choices such as recording the choice duration and evaluations of the voting results are often necessary to understand voting behavior (\textit{i.e. user feedback}).
 Moreover, platforms provide a varying flexibility in customizing and reusing voting questions and settings (\textit{i.e. adaptation}).
 Open-source digital voting platforms tend to be complex and inadequately documented (\textit{i.e., thoroughly documented}).
-Table I provides a summary of our comparison of some prominent platforms.
+Table 1 provides a comparative summary of some prominent platforms.